-All the joy and excitement of being pregnant and adding to your family is often stunted by the fact that you have pain.
-Although pain and discomfort is common during pregnancy it is not the normal, especially round ligament pain.
+Congratulations mama!
+All the joy and excitement of being pregnant yet you have pain.
+Although round ligament pain is common, it is treatable.

-BUT, it is not the baby that is in a poor position, it is the mama.
-A poorly positioned pelvis, does not allow proper seating of the baby, uterus, or cervix and this tightness happens sooner in pregnancy the tighter or more restricted your are globally throughout your body.
+A suboptimal positioned pelvis, does not allow proper seating of the baby, uterus, or cervix and this tightness happens sooner in pregnancy the tighter or more restricted your are globally throughout your body.

 How to help it go away

 For those mamas who are suffering from this ligament pulling pain, you would benefit from a repositioning program.
 But in the short term make sure that you:

 - Maximize the use of a maternity belt (Tip for this is comfort, in order to maximize usage it MUST be comfortable)

 - Modify how you are sitting (i.e. sitting on sit bones, feet flat on the ground and upper body relaxed)

 - Breath into your back (expand the ribcage between your shoulder blades)